OWASP/owasp-masvs/README.md

 ## Create new PDF, EPUB and Word document

-> The steps were tested on macOS only!
+> The steps were tested on macOS, Kali and Ubuntu 18

 You can find the documents on the [release page](https://github.com/OWASP/owasp-masvs/releases).
 If you want to generate the documents yourself, execute the following steps:

 - The document creation uses a Docker container, so make sure that you have [Docker installed](https://www.docker.com/products/docker-desktop).

-- Install `gnu-sed` via brew.
-This will add the command `gsed` which is used to remove the comment from the `\pagebreak` LaTeX command.
+- If using macOS, install `gnu-sed` via brew.

 ```shell
 $ brew install gnu-sed